Living with IBS can be exhausting - but understanding what’s driving your symptoms can change everything

 Test result example: dysbiosis & digestion

 This summary page shows a high need to support digestion and dysbiosis.
 Dysbiosis is a bacterial imbalance, that in this case means there is a higher level of methane producing bacteria that can cause constipation, and an overgrowth of commensal ‘friendly’ bacteria that may be causing symptoms of abdominal bloating.
+These markers also indicate that this person may have a bacterial overgrowth in the small intestine (SIBO).

 Test result example: parasites